-Is Your Business a Health Care Provider and Governed by HIPAA Compliance Regulations in Maryland, Virginia, Washington DC, and Denver Colorado Metro Areas
+Is Your Business a Health Care Provider and Governed by HIPAA Compliance Regulations in Maryland, Virginia, and the Washington DC Metro Areas

 Do you know if your practice's I.T. environment is HIPAA compliant?
 If you don't know the answer to this question or you are concerned that you may not be compliant then MicroServe can help.

 Call us today to arrange a time to meet in person so we can review your I.T.
 Environment and discuss your current level of HIPAA compliance.